Rust is quickly cementing itself as the language of choice for writing

 Bottom, or btm

-which is the actual command, is a fancy alternative
+which is the command, is a fancy alternative

 to top